slinlee/slinlee.github.io/banquet.md

 ### 🚲 San Francisco Bike Coalition
   *Livable Cities* - [sfbike.org](https://www.sfbike.org)

-  Daisy, Slin and Olive’s favorite way to get around the city is on bicycle-- it’s the most convenient and most fun.
+  Daisy, Slin, and Olive’s favorite way to get around the city is on bicycle-- it’s the most convenient and most fun.
   Help more people join us in the streets on bicycle by supporting the SF Bike Coalition who work to transform San Francisco streets and neighborhoods into more livable and safe places.